Nizar Jarjour, MD

-Nizar Jarjour, MD, was appointed President of UW Medical Foundation (UWMF) in March 2016 to provide physician leadership for the UWMF faculty group practice.
+Nizar Jarjour, MD, was appointed President, UW Medical Foundation (UWMF) in March 2016 to provide physician leadership for the UWMF faculty group practice.
 He works in partnership with UW Health leaders to represent the physician perspective in all aspects of UWMF and UW Health operations.

 Dr. Jarjour joined UW Health in 1986, first as a pulmonary and critical care fellow, and later a pulmonary research fellow at UW Hospitals and Clinic, and was appointed assistant professor of medicine in 1991.
 He rose through the ranks to become professor of medicine and head of the allergy, pulmonary and critical care division of the Department of Medicine in 2004.